Eddie-yz/Fake-Rapper-Helper/README.md

 ### Style Encoder
 The aim of our style transformer is to learn a special encoding of the input audio.
-And this encoding should act as a latent feature representation of the music style (especially for the hip-hop style) of theinput.
+And this encoding should act as a latent feature representation of the music style (especially for the hip-hop style) of the input.

+Domain knowledge can be very helpful for extracting acoustic features from music.
+To facilitate more efficient representation learning, the learnable harmonic filters from\cite{won2020data} are adopted in this work.
+The output of the harmonic filters is a harmonic tensor with a size of H * F * T.  After computing the harmonic tensor, we treat the harmonics here as different channels and send them into a 2D CNN module.
+This enforces the convolutional filters to embed harmonic information with locality in time and frequency domain.

+To enhance the discriminant ability of the style encoder, we adopt the Siamese network framework to train our model.
+It is set up to take three examples: anchor, positive sample and negative sample.
+The anchor and the positive sample are both clips of hip-hop songs, and the negative sample should be a clip from a song with any styles other than hip-hop.
+The style representations of three input items will then be used for calculating triplet loss.

 ### Content Encoder